|SIYE Time:5:30 on 18th June 2018|

 She was speaking if Hermione of course, “Improvising.”

 And we were going to follow her lead, somehow.

-And we did, it all happened so fast I don’t exactly remember every detail but I managed to reach into the robes of the girl who was holding me and stunned her.
-Ron over powered the Slytherin grabbing him because everyone in the room was so shocked, that’s when we took our chance.
+And we did, it all happened so fast I don’t exactly remember every detail but I finally was able to get out of the girl’s grasp and we thrashed around before I managed to reach into her robes and stun her.
+There was a nasty scratch on my cheek that was bleeding but I didn’t care.
+Ron over powered the Slytherin, grabbing him because everyone in the room was so shocked at what I’d done, that’s when we took our chance.

 Luna disarmed most everyone in three shots, and Neville impressed us with a sweet jinx, sending prats all over the room.
 “Where did they go?”
 Ron asked.